What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Introduction

-Also, simple connection causes the text segments in false positives to be treated by GCN indiscriminately the same as other text segments in the subsequent linkage reasoning steps, leading to that two text-like objects are falsely detected after linkage prediction of text segments.
-Among the GCN based bottom-up approaches, only ReLaText has attempted to randomly generate some non-text nodes to GCN and remove the link between two non-text nodes.
-But this step is insufficient to the false positives/negatives suppression (FPNS), nor does it make a full use of the relational information.
+Moreover, the simple connections between FPN and GCN and the weight sharing design in the FPN layer result in GCNs indiscriminately treating those false positive text segments the same as other text segments in the subsequent linkage reasoning steps, leading to falsely detected text-like objects.
+Among the GCN based bottom-up approaches, only ReLaText~\cite{7} has attempted to randomly generate some non-text nodes so as to remove the link with the non-text nodes.
+But this step is insufficient to suppress false positives/negatives, nor does it make advantageous use of the relational information.

-Since the spaces between texts or characters are also non-text areas, GCN may not be able to distinguish text gaps from the non-text background, nor does the text segment proposal network.
-As shown in the separated text instance in Fig.~\ref{1} (better viewed in darker colors), the separated area is right in the interval area of the text.
-As pointed out by~\cite{28}, lacking content information increases the possibility of false detection, indicating that too large~\cite{8} or too sparse text segments~\cite{7,11} cannot reflect the `charactarness' of the content information of texts.
+Since the spaces between texts or characters are also non-text areas, both GCN and the text segment proposal network may be unable to distinguish text gaps from the non-text background.
+As shown from the separated text instance in Fig.~\ref{1} (better viewed in darker colors), the separated area is right in the middle of the interval area of the text.
+As pointed out by~\cite{28}, lacking content information increases the possibility of false detection, indicating that too large~\cite{8} or too sparse text segments~\cite{7,11} cannot reflect the ``characterness'' of the content information of texts.